49.1 DIPLOMATIC POINTS (DPs)

 49.4264 UNBUILT UNITS: Minor country units which have been permanently eliminated because that minor country switched sides (85.53A) are not counted when applying the diplomatic modifier for unbuilt units ("+/-1 For each unbuilt minor country air, armor or infantry unit").
 Each unbuilt minor country air factor counts as one unbuilt unit.

-49.4265 OTHER MODIFIERS: The modifiers set out in the applicable diplomatic table are applied to determine the diplomatic result.
+49.4265 OTHER MODIFIERS: Other modifiers, most often the control of relevant hexes, are set out in the applicable diplomatic table under the heading "Additional Modifiers", and are applied to determine the diplomatic result.

 49.43 RESTRICTIONS ON DIPLOMATIC DIE ROLLS: